BriefRobotics/sketchbot/docs/roomba.md

 ## Conclusion

-This i  the kind of process that roboticists at iRobot go through when optimizing the algorithms for most efficient and complete room coverage in their [lab video](http://youtu.be/7FSUtSurqA4) we watched at the beginning.
+This is the kind of process that roboticists at iRobot go through when optimizing the algorithms for most efficient and complete room coverage in their [lab video](http://youtu.be/7FSUtSurqA4) we watched at the beginning.

 It's very interesting to see that emergent behavior often comes from very simple algorithms and that an effective vacuum robot can be built with very minimal sensors and with only very local understanding of it's environment.
-The Dyson robot may do a better job, but at a _much_ higher cost and complexity.
+The [Dyson robot](https://www.dyson360eye.com/) may do a better job, but at a _much_ higher cost and complexity.